drewlakee/dizzy-brawl-meta-server/README.md

 Code                | Description
 ------------        |-------------
 200                 | If all was updated - means OK
-419                 | Means that some was not updated, because DB doesn't store inputted Task UUID
+419                 | Means that some can't be updated, because DB doesn't store inputted Task UUID

 **Error reasons**